Staff

 - Hometown: Dix Hills, New York

-- Favorite Teams: New York Rangers (NHL), New York Yankees (MLB), Pittsburgh Steelers (NFL), New York Knicks (NBA), Syracuse Orange (NCAA)
+- Favorite Teams: New York Knicks, New York Rangers, New York Yankees, Pittsburgh Steelers, Syracuse University Athletics

 He also interned with the Syracuse Crunch (AHL), occasionally calling games on ESPN Radio, and contributed to ACC Network broadcasts for Syracuse DI women’s hockey.
 In addition, he was a member of the sports staff at campus radio stations WAER and WJPZ.